HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 Filtering Rules are implemented as routing logic at both:

-- Club Layer
+- Core layer
-- Core Layer
+- Club layer

 These filters ensure network hygiene and reduce noise.